pikecoin/PIC/README.md

 ##### Packaging & Deployment #####
 To get going fast, you can code your Trading Strategy and place it in the [bxbot-strategies](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies) module alongside the example strategy.
-When you build the project, your Trading Strategy will be included in the BX-bot jar.
+When you build the project, your Trading Strategy will be included in the picoin jar.
-You can also create your own jar for your strats, e.g. `my-strats.jar`, and include it on BX-bot's runtime classpath - see the _[Installation Guide](#the-manual-way)_ for how to do this.
+You can also create your own jar for your strats, e.g. `my-strats.jar`, and include it on picoin's runtime classpath - see the _[Installation Guide](#the-manual-way)_ for how to do this.

 ### How do I write my own Exchange Adapter?